mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 get_links = cache(get_links)  # `get_links` now has a cache.
 ```

-Most of the time, you'll want to apply a decorator as soon as you define a function, and for that you can use the special syntax that uses the at sign `@`.
+Most of the time, you'll want to apply a decorator as soon as you define a function, and for that, you can use the special syntax that uses the at sign `@`.
 The at sign `@` is only syntactic sugar, though, so the previous snippet is equivalent to the one below:

 ```py